alvand-dev/gift-shop/README.md

 # Gift Shop Theme

 It is a modern modular gift shop e-commerce responsive website template built with HTML, CSS, and JavaScript.

-Tested in the recent version of Chrome, Firefox, Edge, and Opera Browsers (September 2021).
+This theme, tested in the recent version of Chrome, Firefox, Edge, and Opera Browsers (September 2021).

 I didn’t use any CSS or JS framework.
-But Responsive layout media query sizes are based on the Bootstrap 4 grid system.
-Built with relatively new CSS techniques like flexbox and grid system as needed.
+Gift Shop Theme built with relatively new CSS techniques like flexbox and grid system as needed.

 I use Normalize.css for compatibility purposes and Splide.js for building sliders.
 I also use Fontawesome Solid and Lato regular font.

 All of the images are free to use, and most of them are from unsplash.com.

 Thanks to <a href="https://disqus.com/by/amysxain/" target="_blank">Amys Xain</a> for theme .psd file.